 The Plan offers a catch-up program to participants, which allows them to defer annually for the three years prior to their year of retirement up to twice that Plan year's deferral limit.
 The amount of additional contributions in excess of the normal maximum contributions to the Plan are also limited to contributions for the years in which the participant was eligible but did not participate in the Plan or the difference between contributions made and the maximum allowable level.
-To be eligible for the catch-up program, the participant must be within three years of normal retirement age as defined in the administrative rules of the Plan.
+To be eligible for the catch-up program, the participant must be within three years of retirement with no reduced benefits.